 Preventing falls - what to ask your doctorFall prevention - what to ask your doctor; What to ask your doctor about preventing falls

-Below are some questions you may want to ask your doctor or nurse to help keep your home safe for you.
+Below are questions you may want to ask your health care provider to help keep your home safe for you.

 Am I taking any medicines that will make me sleepy, dizzy, or lightheaded?

 Are there exercises I can do to make me stronger or improve my balance to help prevent falls?

 Where in my home do I need to make sure there is enough light?

 - Do I need a raised toilet seat?

 - Do I need help when I take a shower or bath?

 Do I need bars on the walls in the shower, by the toilet, or in the hallways?